 First organized by the interest and dedication of a number of families with Danish ethnic background, the church quickly grew around a strong emphasis on worship and education.
 A caring spirit toward our neighbors with an emphasis on being a welcoming place is a trademark of St. Mark.

-Each year in our worship, beginning with Advent, we walk through the entire life of Christ (December-November).
-Our worship services include Traditional, Praise & Celebration (led by our Celebration Singers), Band (vocals, guitars and keyboard) and Prayers for Healing.
+Our worship year begins with Advent as we walk through the life of Christ (December-November).
+Our worship services include Traditional, Praise & Celebration (led by our Celebration Singers), Band (vocals, guitars and keyboard) and Prayers for Healing..